Fault-tolerant quantum simulation of generalized Hubbard models: Quantum phase estimation

 To assess the T gate complexity, note that the number of Trotter steps scales as $N_{\mathrm{PE}} = \mathcal{O}(N^{1/2}\epsilon^{-3/2})$ for the Hubbard model and extended Hubbard model, and the T gate cost per step \emph{aside from rotation synthesis} is $N_T = \mathcal{O}(N)$.
 If HWP is applied, then $N_R = \mathcal{O}(\log(N))$ (from Eq.~(\ref{eq:num_rot_hwp})) in which case $N_{RT}$ does not contribute asymptotically, resulting in a T gate complexity of

 If HWP is not applied then $N_R = \mathcal{O}(N)$ (from Eq.~(\ref{eq:N_R_periodic_EH})), and the overall T complexity picks up a logarithmic factor

 In practice, the precision of rotation synthesis can be improved with low additional cost, and the number of T gates per arbitrary rotation is often set as a constant, meaning the logarithmic factor can be disregarded.
 The scaling with and without HWP reported here applies for both the extended Hubbard model (Sec.~\ref{sec:UT_examples}) and the Hubbard model systems (\ref{sec:TILE_TROTTER_fragments} and \ref{sec:PHUB}).
-The Hubbard model systems however have smaller prefactors coming from lower $W_{SO2}$ and fewer arbitrary rotation layers.
+The Hubbard model systems however have smaller prefactors coming from the lower value of $W_{\mathrm{SO2}}$ and fewer arbitrary rotation layers.
+Note that the scaling of QPE with Tile Trotterization and HWP matches that for the square lattice with plaquette Trotterization, see Ref.~\cite{Campbell2022EarlyModel}, Eq.~(F10).

 The phase estimation procedure used for Tile Trotterization requires two qubits in addition to the $2N$ system qubits: one for adaptive phase estimation and one for repeat-until-success synthesis \cite{Kivlichan2020ImprovedTrotterization, Campbell2022EarlyModel}.
 Through numerical tests of the overall T gate cost, we find that optimal values of $x$ are approximately $x=0.03$ without applying HWP and $x=0.01$ with HWP.